Europe by Rail in 2026: Night Trains, Scenic Routes & Pass Strategy

 Seat (€29–49): The standard night train seat — reclining, comfortable for shorter overnight journeys but not ideal for 12+ hours.

-Couchette (€49–79): 6-berth or 4-berth shared cabins — the extraordinary European couchette tradition (the extraordinary fold-down beds, the extraordinary pillow and blanket provided, the extraordinary 6-stranger intimacy that creates the most distinctive social experience in European rail travel).
-The finest value for solo travelers.
+Couchette (€49–79): 6-berth or 4-berth shared cabins — a distinctly European travel tradition (fold-down beds, a pillow and blanket provided, and the shared-cabin intimacy of six strangers that makes for one of the more memorable social experiences in European rail travel).
+The best value for solo travelers.

 Private Sleeper (€99–189): 1–2 person private lockable cabin with proper beds, breakfast included, and shower access.
-The finest comfort level — equivalent to a budget hotel room, at the hotel’s door-to-door convenience.
+The most comfortable option — equivalent to a budget hotel room, at the hotel’s door-to-door convenience.

 The Scenic Routes